Status: Not Listed

-Diet: Adult southern cricket frogs are insectivorous and mostly eat mosquitoes.
-They attempt to catch prey by jumping forward and reaching with their tongues and sometimes even chase after prey.
-In the tadpole stage, cricket frogs are herbivorous.
+Adult southern cricket frogs are insectivorous and eat mostly mosquitoes.
+They attempt to catch prey by jumping forward and reaching with their tongues, sometimes even chasing after prey.
+In the tadpole stage, cricket frogs feed on plants.

-Conservation Status: Stable.
-The southern cricket frog is beneficial to humans because it consumes pest insects.
+The southern cricket frog’s population is stable.
+The frog is beneficial to humans because it consumes pest insects.

 Hofrichter, R. Amphibians: The World of Frogs, Toads, Salamanders and Newts.
 Firefly Books: Buffalo, NY, 2000.